beginning of content

 There are some surgical procedures that can be considered for the treatment of adenomyosis.
 These may involve removing:

-Hysterectomy is an option for women with severe adenomyosis who have not responded to other treatments.
+A hysterectomy may be an option if you have severe adenomyosis symptoms and have not responded to other treatments.

-Talk to your doctor about what would be a suitable option for you, especially as these procedures can affect your fertility.
+Talk to your doctor about what would be a suitable option for you.
+This is important as these treatments can affect your fertility.

 Can adenomyosis be prevented?